-- 1. Before creating a fetch task, configure OAuth authentication by following the procedure described in Configure OAuth Authentication, on page 44. - 2.
-Stop the connector. - 3.
-Open the connector's configuration file in a text editor. - 4.
+- 1. Stop the connector. - 2.
+Open the configuration file in a text editor. - 3.
 In the [FetchTasks] section of the configuration file, specify the number of fetch tasks using the Number parameter.
 If you are configuring the first fetch task, type Number=1.
 If one or more fetch tasks have already been configured, increase the value of the Number parameter by one (1).
 Below the Number parameter, specify the names of the fetch tasks, starting from zero (0).
 For example:

+'''

 [FetchTasks]

 Number=1

 0=MyTask

+'''